formsbyair/Documentation/docs/_docs/tags/system_tags.md

 These tags reference system and document information as opposed to form data.

+System tag names are enclosed in &lt;&lt;[ and ]&gt;&gt; to differentiate from form tags.

-&lt;&lt;[DocumentId]&gt;&gt; can be used client and server side, all other tags can only be used server side.
+&lt;&lt;[DocumentId]&gt;&gt; can be used client and server side, all other system tags can only be used server side.

 ### Document Tags